-Before we look in-depth at working with parts of the personality, I feel I should stress the role society plays in psychological fragmentation.
-How we suffer from sexual abuse is determined in part by the failure of communities to provide the support necessary for recovery.
+Before we take an in-depth look at working with parts of the personality, I want to stress the role society plays in psychological fragmentation.
+In part, how we respond to sexual trauma is determined by whether our communities provide the support necessary for recovery.
 Feelings of alienation and shame intensify when we lack trusted confidants and protectors.
 Fragmented memories that could be resolved through the nurturance of caring and responsive people are instead avoided.
 The longer we go without support, the more our ability to reach out for help is impaired.
 Over time, we lose not only trust in community, but also in the natural capacity for recovery from trauma.

-Sexual abuse can be so damning because it is an abuse of power that takes advantage of the implicit societal expectation for victims to remain silent.
+Sexual trauma can be so damning because it is an abuse of power that takes advantage of the implicit societal expectation that victims will remain silent.
 When distracted by excess subjectivity and the effects of psychological fragmentation, unequal power dynamics (and predators) often go unaddressed.
 The status quo remains intact.

 The South American culture Harner studied used shamanism to both protect against and heal from power intrusions.
 They also used rituals to overcome soul sickness.
-To help the individual recover from power intrusions, the community came together.
+To help individuals recover from power intrusions, the community came together.

 We live in an era when human inequality is at its greatest, which is typically measured according to disparities of wealth and resources.
 No doubt, poverty is a disease to the soul and itself a power intrusion.
 Yet the most widespread power wound of modern times may be that so many of us walk around with the signs of subjugation inscribed on our faces and bodies while no one responds.
-Instead of relying on others to recovery, constantly scanning for the possibility of aggression becomes a way to cope.
+Instead of relying on others for help with recovery, constantly scanning for the possibility of aggression has become a way to cope.

 Although humans have been living in societies that rely on exploitation of the ‘bottom rung’ for at least five thousand years, this is but a fraction of the hundreds of thousands of years anatomically modern humans have been in existence.
 For most of our species’ time on Earth, humans are thought to have lived in egalitarian societies that consciously avoided extreme differentials in power.
 These communities are thought to have used dance, drumming, rituals, and myths to create a collective holding of members that relieved the threat of alienation that is a core injury of power intrusions.

 Following any traumatic or overwhelming experience, we naturally revert back to a greater state of dependency.
 We need a sense of belonging that not only increases safety, but also helps give meaning to the overwhelming events of our individual lives.
-When we are not supported in our efforts to overcome sexual abuse — whether because of the fear of stigma or further harm — we are thrown back on ourselves, trying to fulfill the instinctual drive for social and psychological integration following trauma, although without the community we need to recover.
+When we are not supported in our efforts to overcome sexual trauma — whether because of the fear of stigma or further harm — we are thrown back on ourselves, trying to fulfill the instinctual drive for social and psychological integration, although without the community we need to recover.

 2 Davoine, F., & Gaudillière, J.-M. (2004).
 History beyond trauma: Whereof one cannot speak…thereof one cannot stay silent.
 (S. Fairfield, Trans.).
 New York: Other Press.